 TNAP: What instrument should you start with?

-Piano, violin, recorder, those are very adaptable instruments that have enormous repertoire.
+Piano, violin, and recorder, are very adaptable instruments that have an enormous repertoire.
 Guitar is good with popular or folk music.
 Hand drums are good for studying world rhythms.

 Don’t start off with more limited instruments like tuba and cymbal – that’s not going to get you a music education no matter what you do.
 If you want to be a great singer, go and play the keyboard as well as mallet instruments.